-Liatris spicata is a medium-tall pant, with showy spikes of purple flowers, that looks great as part of a border.
+Liatris spicata is a medium-tall plant, with showy spikes of purple flowers, that looks great as part of a border.

-Blazing Star is a fairly tall plant reaching about 36 to 48 inches (90–120 cm) in height.
+Blazing Star is a fairly tall plant, reaching about 36 to 48 inches (90–120 cm) in height.
 It has a spread of 10 to 20 inches (25–50 cm).

 Liatris spicata has long-lasting blooms from summer to the start of fall / autumn.
 Purple flowers appear on terminal spikes and open from the top downwards.

 White Blazing Star plant cultivar 'Floristan Weiss' by Gail Frederick.

 The flower-heads are tightly set, and have a tufted, feather-like appearance: this give the plant one of its common names – Prairie gay feather.

 The following Liatris spicata Blazing Star Plant Genus video provides fantastic advice on growing and caring for these beautiful garden plants.

 Close up of white Liatris spicata flowers, photograph by Manu; CC.